general safety stuff

 In the Readiness profession, we don't talk about disaster as much as we talk about Events.
 We do this because it helps us separate the solution planning from the problem type.

-So your model for readiness should be general about problems and specific about solutions.
-The goal is to have a good set of plans in place to handle the broadest set of Events you can imagine, using tools (food, water, crowbars, etc.) that meet the specific needs of your family.
+So your family model for readiness should be general about problems and specific about solutions.
+The goal is to have a good set of plans in place to handle the broadest set of unplanned Events you can imagine, using tools (food, water, crowbars, etc.) that meet the specific needs of your family.

 Grid failure is when an earthquake, hurricane, wildfire, alien invasion or other large Event takes out your primary service grids - namely power, water, sanitation, communications, and roads.